levon003/levon003/README.md

  - [ALSim](https://github.com/levon003/ALSim): a simulation library that implements several state-of-the-art active learning algorithms.
  - [wiki-ores-feedback](https://github.com/levon003/wiki-ores-feedback): a web app and auditing analysis for vandalism detection classifiers on Wikipedia.

+And here's an example of a standalone analysis: exploratory modeling with COVID-19 patient data from my time at ConcertAI:

+ - [covid-data-analysis](https://github.com/levon003/covid-data-analysis): explainable logistic regression models with `Pandas`, `statsmodels`, `scikit-learn`, and `pytest`.

 <img src="images/data_oohlala.png" alt="Data science is when you make graphs from random noise" style="width: auto; height: 30vh" />